MASKS REQUIRED:To protect our patients and staff, face masks are mandatory when visiting any Children’s National

 - Patients with, or suspected to have, COVID-19.
-The visitation for patients with suspected or COVID-19 infection is limited to one designated parent or caregiver who must be able to remain in the patient’s room for the entire visit.
+The visitation for patients with suspected or confirmed COVID-19 infection is limited to two (2) designated people.
+While visiting, visitors should remain in the patient’s room.

 Please read the specifics below, as we continue to evaluate and adjust the visitor policy to ensure the safety of patients, families and staff.
 While the decision to restrict our visitation policy was difficult, we thank you for helping us keep our community safe.